Divorce Jurisdiction: Where You File Matters

 So many factors impact your divorce.
-There’s the emotional turmoil, the decaying relationship, and whatever factors led you to end your marriage in the first place.
-From that one decision comes dozens more that further complicate the process.
-A huge one is where you decide to file for divorce.
+A huge one is when you decide to file for divorce.
 Because, as you’ll learn, jurisdiction has a major impact on your case.

 How Does the Jurisdiction You Choose Affect Divorce And Child Custody?